Causes of root canal treatment failure. – Reasons why completed endodontic therapy may be unsuccessful and how it’s fixed.

 2) Comparing the success of RCT performed by general dentists vs. endodontists.

-It seems logical to speculate that the extra training a root canal specialist (endodontist) receives positively influences the outcome of their work.
+It seems logical to speculate that the extra training a root canal specialist receives positively influences the outcome of their work.
 Research seems to confirm this:

 - Background information included in a paper by Iqbal states that success rates for root canal work performed by general dentists run on the order of 65% to 75%.
 Whereas for specialists, this number lies around 90%.